A Survey of Deep Active Learning: Deep Active Learning

-On the other hand, Active-iNAS \cite{Geifman2019Deep} notices that most previous DAL methods \cite{Aghdam2019Active, Alahmari2019Automatic, Kwolek2019Breast} assume that a suitable DL model has been designed for the current task, meaning that their primary focus is on how to design an effective query mechanism; however, the existing DL model is not necessarily optimal for the current DAL task.
-Active-iNAS \cite{Geifman2019Deep} accordingly challenges this assumption and uses neural architecture search (NAS) \cite{Ren2020AComprehensiveSurveyofNeuralArchitectureSearchChallengesandSolutions} technology to dynamically search for the most effective model architectures while conducting active learning.
-There is also some work devoted to providing a convenient performance comparison platform for DAL; for example, \cite{Munjal2020Towards} discusses and studies the robustness and reproducibility of the DAL method in detail, and presents many useful suggestions.
+On the other hand, Active-iNAS (Active Learning with incremental Neural Architecture Search) \cite{Geifman2019Deep} notices that most previous DeepAL methods \cite{Aghdam2019Active, Alahmari2019Automatic, Kwolek2019Breast} assume that a suitable DL model has been designed for the current task, meaning that their primary focus is on how to design an effective query mechanism; however, the existing DL model is not necessarily optimal for the current DeepAL task.
+Active-iNAS \cite{Geifman2019Deep} accordingly challenges this assumption and uses NAS (neural architecture search) \cite{Ren2020AComprehensiveSurveyofNeuralArchitectureSearchChallengesandSolutions} technology to dynamically search for the most effective model architectures while conducting active learning.
+There is also some work devoted to providing a convenient performance comparison platform for DeepAL; for example, \cite{Munjal2020Towards} discusses and studies the robustness and reproducibility of the DeepAL method in detail, and presents many useful suggestions.

-In general, these query strategies are not independent of each other, but are rather interrelated.
+In general, these query strategies are not independent of each other but are rather interrelated.
 Batch-based BMDAL provides the basis for the update training of AL query samples on the DL model.
-Although the query strategies in DAL are rich and complex, they are largely designed to take the diversity and uncertainty of query batches in BMDAL into account.
-Previous uncertainty-based methods often ignore the diversity in the batch, and can thus be roughly divided into two categories: those that design a mechanism that explicitly encourages batch diversity in the input or learning representation space, and those that directly measure the mutual information (MI) of the entire batch.
+Although the query strategies in DeepAL are rich and complex, they are largely designed to take the diversity and uncertainty of query batches in BMDAL into account.
+Previous uncertainty-based methods often ignore the diversity in the batch and can thus be roughly divided into two categories: those that design a mechanism that explicitly encourages batch diversity in the input or learning representation space, and those that directly measure the mutual information (MI) of the entire batch.